Computer and mobile threats

 How you can protect yourself

-• Always check the history of your downloads – especially if you’ve allowed someone else like your kids to use your phone.
+• Always check the history of your downloads – especially if you’ve allowed someone else, such as your kids, to use your phone

-• Before you download an app, especially a free app, check the ratings and reviews.
+• Before downloading an app, especially a free one, check the ratings and reviews.

 Use caution when using public or shared computers